Beth Osborne, M.Ed., BSW

 Kayla Curtsinger, M.S., PBS

-Kayla is originally from Louisville, Ky but relocated and now resides in Loretto, Ky.
+Kayla is originally from Louisville, KY but relocated and now resides in Loretto, Ky.
 Kayla obtained her Bachelor’s degree from Eastern Kentucky University in 2018 and her Master of Arts in Applied Behavior Analysis paired with a certification in Autism from Ball State University in 2020.
 She is currently studying and planning to sit for her Board Certified Behavior Analyst (BCBA) exam.
 Kayla has been a practicing Registered Behavior Technician for three years utilizing Applied Behavior Analysis (ABA) with adolescents on the Autism Spectrum (ASD.)
 Kayla will be working as a Positive Behavior Support Specialist for H.O.P.E.
 In her free time, Kayla enjoys going to the lake with her family, traveling, and spending time with her fiancé, stepdaughter, and dog!

 Kayla Curtsinger, Positive Behavior Support Specialist